Joint Curvature and Growth Rate measurements with Supernova Peculiar Velocities and the CMB: Methodology

 \subsection{SN Peculiar Velocities}

 We make use of two compilations of Type Ia supernovae: Pantheon+~\cite{Scolnic:2021amr} and DES-Y5~\cite{DES:2024jxu}.
 Pantheon+ consists of approximately 1550 spectroscopically confirmed SN spanning the redshift range $0.001 < z < 2.3$, combining data from multiple surveys and providing one of the most important datasets for cosmological analyses to date.
 The DES-Y5 sample, obtained from the Dark Energy Survey over five years of observations, includes of order 1800 SN in the range $0.025 < z < 1.13$, with a focus on homogeneous photometry and well-controlled systematics.
 At low redshift, DES-Y5 and Pantheon+ share a subset of supernovae, leading to a partial overlap between the two samples.
+In addition, we also analyse the changes in the newer DES-Dovekie catalog, an updated catalog aimed at achieving a better calibration of the DES-Y5 data~\cite{DES:2025sig}.

 Following~\cite{Castro:2015rrx}, we model the Type Ia supernova data using a Gaussian likelihood that accounts for correlated uncertainties induced by peculiar velocities.
 The likelihood is given by

 where $\delta_m \equiv \mu(\boldsymbol{\lambda_c}) - \mu^{\rm obs}$ denotes the vector of residuals in distance modulus, which depends on the set of cosmological parameters $\boldsymbol{\lambda_c}$, and $C$ is the total covariance matrix.